Feedback is a gift.

 In the spirit of being an international company, Nova encourages employees to take vacation with our Nova anniversary gift.
 On your Nova anniversary, you get a roundtrip ticket to anywhere in the world!
 People have used their anniversary flights to visit the Maldives, Thailand, and Greece, just to name a few destinations.

-In terms of personal development, Nova has access to an extensive network that individuals can tap into, including Y-Combinator and First Round.
-You can leverage and learn from our network by having matcha 1:1s with peers and mentors, or joining community events, where we've met many new friends, accelerated our professional growth, and discussed hot topics.
+In terms of personal development, Nova invests in professional events, tools, and resources and provides access to an extensive network you can tap into, including Y Combinator and First Round.
+You can leverage our network by having matcha 1:1s with peers and mentors, or joining community events, where we've met many new friends, accelerated our professional growth, and discussed hot topics.

 Actively Practices Inclusion